weronikapanek/ToDoList_react/README.md

 # ToDoList_react
-Impementation of To Do List in written React with stored task list
+Implementation of To Do List written in React with a stored task list